 - Specialised Translation: Literary Translation

-- Theories of Translation
+- History of Translation

-- Translation and European Cultures
+- Translation and Cultures

-For further information on the course and programme of study, please view the course handbook.
+For further information on the course and programme of study, please view the Course Handbook on learning central.

-My time in the School has been invaluable to my career, nurturing the research and practical skills needed in the world of politics.
-The research facilities and support offered by the staff at [the School of European Languages, Translation and Politics] made my experience of the MA in European Studies incredibly rewarding.
-I would not hesitate in recommending the course to anyone looking for a challenging and stimulating MA that will enhance their career prospects.
+'My time in the School has been invaluable to my career, nurturing the research and practical skills needed in the world of politics.
+The research facilities and support offered by the staff at the School of Modern Languages made my experience of the MA in European Studies incredibly rewarding.
+I would not hesitate in recommending the course to anyone looking for a challenging and stimulating MA that will enhance their career prospects.'

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.